andrewjford/audit-request-manager/spec-js.md

 Specs:
 - [x] Use jQuery for implementing new requirements
 - [x] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
-  - request show on project page - does this count?
   - does the json show need to display as much as the html?
 - [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
   - Users index page (for admins only)